CENsBonn/fMRI/analysis-univariate.md

 $$

-In order to attempt to reject $H_0$, we must first fit the model to the time series data in {numref}`voxel-timeseries`.
+In order to attempt to reject $H_0$, we must first fit the model to the time series data in {numref}`voxel-timeseries2`.

-To print the time series data shown in {numref}`voxel-timeseries`, run `python print_func_voxel.py 32 32 32` on the following script:
+To print the time series data shown in {numref}`voxel-timeseries2`, run `python print_func_voxel.py 32 32 32` on the following script:

 ```python